mongodb/mongo/src/mongo/db/repl/README.md

 As part of a startup with an existing FCV document, the server caches an in-memory value of the FCV from disk.
 The `FcvOpObserver` keeps this in-memory value in sync with the on-disk FCV document whenever an update to the document is made.
-In the period of time during startup where the in-memory value has yet to be loaded from disk, the FCV is set to `kUnsetDefault{Last-LTS}Behavior`.
+In the period of time during startup where the in-memory value has yet to be loaded from disk, the FCV is set to `kUnsetDefaultLastLTSBehavior`.
 This indicates that the server will be using the last-LTS feature set as to ensure compatibility with other nodes in the replica set.

-As part of initial sync, the in-memory FCV value is always initially set to be `kUnsetDefault{Last-LTS}Behavior`.
+As part of initial sync, the in-memory FCV value is always initially set to be `kUnsetDefaultLastLTSBehavior`.
 This is to ensure compatibility between the sync source and sync target.
 If the sync source is actually in a different feature compatibility version, we will find out when we clone the `admin.system.version` collection.

-A node that starts with `--replSet` will also have an FCV value of `kUnsetDefault{Last-LTS}Behavior` if it has not yet received the `replSetInitiate` command.
+A node that starts with `--replSet` will also have an FCV value of `kUnsetDefaultLastLTSBehavior` if it has not yet received the `replSetInitiate` command.

 ## setFeatureCompatibilityVersion